lmsullivan18/MechaCar_Statistical_Analysis/README.md

 ![Linear Regression to Predict MPG](https://user-images.githubusercontent.com/74469315/111876020-20d4e680-8973-11eb-95b1-f01f956188ca.PNG)

-The variables that provide a non-random amount of variance to the mpg values in the dataset are the intercept, vehicle length and ground clearance.
+The variables that provide a non-random amount of variance to the mpg values in the dataset are the intercept, vehicle length and ground clearance, because those Pr(>|t|) values are very, very small.

 The slope of the linear model is not zero.
 The slope(s) are determined by the coefficient.
 There are multiple coefficients in a multiple regression model, and in this case, none of them are zero.
 This means that all of the variables had an impact on the result.

 This does effectively predict the mpg of MechaCar prototypes because the p value is far lower than 0.05, and the r-squared value is fairly high.
-It is at 0.71 which indicates that about 70% of mpg can be accurately predicted by this equation.
+It is at 0.71 which indicates that about mpg for about 70% of cars can be accurately predicted by this equation.

 ## Summary Statistics on Suspension Coils